Connected Multiomics Walkthrough

 • Select Variant analysis section in the context-sensitive task menu, select Summarized cohort mutations.

 When completed, double-click on the Summarized variants node to open the summary report.
 The report opens to a table where each row is a variant, additional columns can be selected to show in the table using Optional columns button.
 The table can be filtered by typing in filtering criteria in text box under each column name.
-Refer the Summarized cohort mutation documentation for more details about the task and its output.
+Refer the Summarized cohort mutation documentationarrow-up-right for more details about the task and its output.

 Remove Background Mutations